-For both Activities under this Project, MCA-Côte d'Ivoire agrees to develop, maintain and update as needed, to MCC's satisfaction, a quality assurance manual that is in conformance with ISO 9001 standards or equivalent ("Quality Assurance Manual") that will cover all aspects of design and construction quality assurance and control, including all policies and procedures such as, but not limited to, change management (changes in scope, variation orders, claims and amendments), contingency management, work planning, cost control management, document management and storage, quality management, environmental and social management, document management and storage, quality management, environmental and social management, document management, and project activity technical audit schedules.
+For both Activities under this Project, MCA-Côte d'Ivoire agrees to develop, maintain and update as needed, to MCC's satisfaction, a quality assurance manual that is in conformance with ISO 9001 standards or equivalent ("Quality Assurance Manual") that will cover all aspects of design and construction quality assurance and control, including all policies and procedures such as, but not limited to, change management (changes in scope, variation orders, claims and amendments), contingency management, work planning, cost control management, document management and storage, quality management, environmental and social management, documentation requirements, and project activity technical audit schedules.
 The Quality Assurance Manual shall incorporate and adhere to the Program Guidelines and all other MCC oversight and reporting requirements and procedures (including fiscal, procurement, environmental, and legal), and will be developed with MCC Funding.
 The Government agrees to be responsible for costs that arise under the Compact from non-compliance with the Quality Assurance Manual.